Kyle Catlett

-Kyle Catlett (born November 16, 2002) is an American child actor from Morristown, New Jersey.
+Kyle Catlett (born November 16, 2002) is an American former child actor from Morristown, New Jersey.

 Catlett has appeared in the television series The Following as "Joey Matthews".
 He made his feature film acting debut in a 2013 adventure drama film The Young and Prodigious T.S.
 Spivet, he played the eponymous lead role, directed by Jean-Pierre Jeunet.
 He starred in the remake Poltergeist (2015), as the middle child, Griffin Bowen.